-New York theatre credits include Point Last Seen (Atlantic Theater Company 2nd Stage), The Invitaion (Ohio Theater), Goner, Sexual Perversity in Chicago (The Present Company), Over the River and Through the Woods (The John Houseman), Americana Absurdum (Lucille Lortel and P.S.
-122) Greg Kotis’ Eat the Taste (Barrow Street Theater).
-Internationally, his credits include Americana Absurdum (Edinburgh Fringe First Winner 2000) and at the Menier Theatre in London in 2004.
+Theater Credits include: In NYC – Point Last Seen (Atlantic Theater Company 2nd Stage), The Invitation (Ohio Theater), Goner, Sexual Perversity in Chicago (The Present Company), Over the River and Through the Woods (The John Houseman), Americana Absurdum (Lucille Lortel and P.S.
+122), Greg Kotis’ Eat the Taste (Barrow Street Theater).
+In LA – Donald Margulies’ Time Stands Still.
+International – Americana Absurdum (Edinburgh Fringe First Winner 2000) and at the Menier Theatre in London in 2004.

 His commercial work includes over 75 national spots.

 Paul directed the short films Where You Go (which premiered at Cannes) and Runners which premiered at the Mill Valley Film Festival and has been an official selection at three more.
 His theatrical directing credits include Mary Go Nowhere (world premiere at the 2017 Edinburgh Festival Fringe), an all-female version of Moliere’s The Learned Ladies (Cake Productions and Ateh Theater Group), Reckless, Weekend at an English Country Estate, Revenge of the Space Pandas, Our Town, The Devil & Billy Markham, Twelfth Night, Bridezilla Strikes Back (NY Fringe Festival Award Winner), Brian Parks’ Suspicious Package (HERE), The Rimers of Eldritch, The Women, Pullman Car Hiawatha, Harm’s Way, Goodnight Desdemona, Good Morning Juliet.
 He’s currently producing the feature film Phoenix, as well as producing and directing two continuing web series It’s in the Bible and Up in My Grill.